jouellnyc/DockerStocksWeb/README.md

 ![Stocks](stock_peek.gif)

 ## Why Do this?
-Once you Crawl and Index all the stocks you like, you can issue a  query like "Tell me all the Companies with a Market Cap of more than 2 Billion, 4 year CAGR for Revenue of 20% and at least 20 Million dollar of Revenue TTM or whatever metric you've crawled and indexed.\
+Once you Crawl and Index all the stocks you like, you can issue a  query like "Tell me all the Companies with a Market Cap of more than 2 Billion, 4 year CAGR for Revenue of 20% and at least 200 Million dollar of Revenue TTM or whatever metric you've crawled and indexed.

 ```
-In [39]:
-for x in mg.dbh.find( {'Market_Cap' : {"$gte" : 2}, "Market_Cap_Denom" : 'B', 'Years.4Years.RevenueGrowth' : {"$gte" : 20} }):
+>>> for x in mg.dbh.find( {'Market_Cap' : {"$gte" : 2}, "Market_Cap_Denom" : 'B', 'Years.4Years.RevenueGrowth' : {"$gte" : 20 }, 'RevTTM': {"$gte" : 200 } , 'RevTTM_Denom': 'M' }):
-    print(x['Stock'])
+...     print(x['Stock'])
+...
 KNSL
-CDXC
-CERS
-EBIX
-GNMK
+ADC
+ZEN
+YEXT
+AVLR
+WHD
+AYX

 and so on.....